shukriadams/gloo/README.md

+**Gloo has been renamed to Lym, is now a NodeJS module, and is continuining at https://github.com/shukriadams/lym.**

 Gloo is a build script for modular frontend end code, running on Grunt.
-It is built on top of Assemble (for markup, RequireJS (for Javascript) and Sass (for CSS).
+It is built on top of Assemble (markup), RequireJS (Javascript) and Sass (CSS).

 Use Gloo to structure your frontend code into folder-based components that do not require any knowledge of each other.